LunarWatcher/dotfiles/docs/WSL.md

 [^1]: https://www.reddit.com/r/bashonubuntuonwindows/comments/10zy4y8/gtk_theme_not_used_on_border_and_title_bar/
 [^2]: https://github.com/microsoft/WSL/issues/4197
 [^3]: Just to highlight how bad the performance is, I ran a script that was running for over 15 minutes, and only made it half-way before I just gave up.
 After migrating everything off the windows filesystem and into the WSL filesystem, the same script in the same conditions completed in 18 seconds.
 Estimated completion time under the Windows filesystem was 25 minutes, largely slowed down by Git operations.
 WSL on a Windows partition was ~83 times slower than WSL on a WSL partition (or whatever we're calling it)
+[^4]: yes, windows does support accessing the WSL filesystem from Windows explorer - but the performance is still horseshit, because it's still a remote filesystem